Nigerian central bank bars loans to big debtors post-crisis

 Nigeria’s only other functioning major airline, Aero Contractors, was also on the list but was not immediately reachable for comment.

-AMCON nationalised three failing banks last year.
+AMCON nationalized three failing banks last year.
 It plans to refinance its 1.7 trillion naira ($10.80 billion) in repackaged bad loans into bonds when the debt expires next year.
-The banking crisis underscored structural flaws in Nigeria’s economy, where powerful oligarchs are often accused of acting above the law, diverting company funds to personal interests and failing to honour huge debts. ($1 = 157.7 naira) (Reporting by Chijioke Ohuocha; Additional reporting by David Seun Sani; Writing by Tim Cocks; Editing by Mark Trevelyan)
+The banking crisis underscored structural flaws in Nigeria’s economy, where powerful oligarchs are often accused of acting above the law, diverting company funds to personal interests and failing to honor huge debts.

+Reporting by Chijioke Ohuocha; Additional reporting by David Seun Sani; Writing by Tim Cocks; Editing by Mark Trevelyan